sabasayer/dive-for-princess/README.md

 This game is a fast paced platformer.
 The player needs to save the princess from the falling obstacles.
 The player moves with the hook and using obstacles to avoid to dangerous obstacles and catch the princess.
+Princess is falling from a tower so there will be always a tower in the one side of the screen.
+This is to help player to have always a wall to run on.
+Tower will have some obstacles so player cannot run forever.

 ## Win Condition: